Skip to content

 • higher than 2.1% carbon content are known as cast iron

-• Cast iron is not malleable even when hot
+• cast iron is not malleable even when hot

 • can be formed by casting as it has a lower melting point than steel